rust-lang-ua/learn_rust_together/zola/posts/rust_setup.md

 1. To install rustup on Linux or macOS, open a terminal and enter the following command    `curl https://sh.rustup.rs -sSf | sh`
 2. Once the Rust installation is complete, the Cargo’s bin directory (`~/.cargo/bin` – where all tools are installed) will be added in your PATH environment variable, in `~/.profile`.

-:zap:	To get a more detailed description or other methods of setting up Rust environment - go to our [list of setup materials](https://github.com/rust-lang-ulearn_rust_together/blob/master/learn.md#setup).
+⚡ To get a more detailed description or other methods of setting up Rust environment - go to our [list of setup materials](https://github.com/rust-lang-ulearn_rust_together/blob/master/learn.md#setup).